cskmnrpt/qase-behave/README.md

 ## qase-pytest
-This is an example repository with tests in the features `directory`.
+This is an example repository with tests in the `features` `directory.
 To run the tests :

 1. Clone the repository with git clone `https://github.com/cskmnrpt/qase-behave.git`.
 To clone a different branch, other than main, use this command - `git clone --single-branch --branch <branch-name> https://github.com/cskmnrpt/qase-pytest.git`